SMC242/uni-notes/soc/Ethnicity/Ethnicity overview.md

 	- Cleaners
 	- Taxi drivers
 	- Shop keepers (particularly night shifts)
-- This has created an environment where these peoples have been denied the generational wealth that white people - who have exploited other races - have
+- This has created an environment where these peoples have been denied the generational wealth that white people - who have exploited other groups - have
 	- This leads to poor access to resources such as healthcare, quality food, and education
 - The [[Prison-industrial complex|police and media]] are key tools for reinforcing this hierarchy